Dragonfly Energy Holdings Corp. (DFLI) Stock to return to profitability in the near future

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Dragonfly Energy Holdings Corp.
-(NASDAQ:DFLI) dipped -1.53% to close Monday’s market session at $2.58, lower as compared to yesterday’s close.
-The stock price fluctuated between $2.35 and $2.63 throughout the trading session with the volume trading being 1407761 shares, which represented a significant variation when compared to the three months average volume of 2.97 million shares.
-The firm’s stock price fluctuated -5.84% within the last five trades and 73.15% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -62.61% in the last 6 months and -48.19% was subtracted to its value over the previous 3 months.
-DFLI stock is trading at a margin of 13.18%, 14.46% and -55.78% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NASDAQ:DFLI) dipped -4.87% to close Friday’s market session at $2.15, lower as compared to yesterday’s close.
+The stock price fluctuated between $2.07 and $2.25 throughout the trading session with the volume trading being 1170803 shares, which represented a significant variation when compared to the three months average volume of 3.06 million shares.
+The firm’s stock price fluctuated -17.94% within the last five trades and 22.86% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -71.33% in the last 6 months and -34.45% was subtracted to its value over the previous 3 months.
+DFLI stock is trading at a margin of -12.10%, -3.73% and -62.48% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023